dustinpfister/blog_posts/_posts/threejs-box-geometry.md

 ## 1 - Box Geometry in thee.js and what to know first

 This is a post on the Box Geometry Constructor in three.js, and many little related topics that branch off from that.
 This is not a getting started post on three.js, but many of the examples here will be not so far beyond that point.
 So I assume that you know how to set up a basic client side javaScript project using three.js, and so forth.

+### 1.1 - Version Numbers matter with three.js

+When I wrote this post I was using three.js r127, and many code breaking changes where made recently.
+Always take note of what version of three.js you are using.

 ## 2 - Basic Box Geometry example using Normal Material